Day's Theorem is sharp for $n$ even

 \subsection{Additional remarks on mixed terms}

 \begin{remark} \labbel{rcm} Corollary \ref{propmixmod}(i) immediately implies Day's result that every $n$-\brfrt distributive variety is $2n{-}1$-modular.

-Item (ii)(a) implies that every $n$-alvin and every $n$-Gumm variety are $2n{-}2$-modular.
+Item (ii)(a) implies that every $n$-alvin and every $n$-Gumm variety is $2n{-}2$-modular.
 This holds for every $n$ and, as we mentioned, is implicit in \cite{LTT}.
 If $n$ is odd, we get that every $n$-distributive variety is $2n{-}2$-modular, by Remark \ref{conidcomm}(a).
 Otherwise, apply item (ii)(b) directly.
 In particular, we get another proof for Lemma \ref{dayoptlem}(b).

-Item (ii)(c) implies that if $n \geq 4$ and $n$ is even, then every $n$-alvin (actually, every doubly defective $n$-alvin, in particular, every $n$-Gumm) variety is $2n{-}3$-reversed-modular.
-This gives another proof of Lemma \ref{dayoptlem}.
+Item (ii)(c) implies that if $n \geq 4$ and $n$ is even, then every $n$-alvin (actually, every defective $n$-Gumm, in particular, every $n$-Gumm) variety is $2n{-}3$-reversed-modular.
+This gives another proof of Lemma \ref{dayoptlem}(a).
 Item (ii)(c) also implies that every variety with a sequence $p, t_2, \dots, t_{n-2}, q$ of two-headed directed Gumm terms, as introduced in Definition \ref{dirgumm}(b), is $2n{-}3$-reversed-modular.

 It is important to notice that, in all the above situations, in order get congruence modularity it is fundamental that the conditions are defective at the outer places $1$ or $n-1$.
 In fact, mixed conditions defective at some ``internal'' place usually do not imply congruence modularity.
-See Remark \ref{polin}. \end{remark}
+See Remark \ref{polin}(a). \end{remark}

 \begin{remark} \labbel{spend} \emph{What's so special at the ends?} We have seen that special situations occur at the outer ``edges'' $t_1$ and $t_{n-1}$.
 Namely, if the equation $x=t_1(x,z,z)$ holds, then we get congruence modularity even without assuming $x=t_1(x,y,x)$.
 Actually, we get $2n{-}2$-modularity rather than $2n{-}1$-modularity, thus we have the rather remarkable result that, in this special case, we get a stronger conclusion using a weaker hypothesis!
 As we hinted in Remark \ref{galt}(c), this can be seen as a consequence of the fact that alvin-like conditions share some aspects in common with congruence permutability.